Background

 Skiing and biking at Winter Park and Granby Ranch

-International travel - anywhere new
+International travel - anywhere new or at the beach

 Entertaining at the house with friends